elvanov/MOGAMUN/README.md

 Be aware that the runnig time of for 500 generations was of approximately 12 hours, in a desk computer with Intel processor i7 at 3.60GHz and 32GB of RAM.

-**Important note.** You can find a full set of example files to run MOGAMUN in [MOGAMUN github page - ExampleFiles.rar](https://github.com/elvanov/MOGAMUN)
+**Important note.** You can find a full set of example files to run MOGAMUN in [MOGAMUN data github page](https://github.com/elvanov/MOGAMUN-data)

 ### Interpreting the results